Compiling and Installing¶

 want.
 For instance, if you want to build the LLVMpipe drivers, it would look

-meson builddir/ -Dprefix="$MESA_INSTALLDIR" \ -Dgallium-drivers=swrast -Dvulkan-drivers=swrast ninja -C builddir/ install
+meson setup builddir/ -Dprefix="$MESA_INSTALLDIR" \ -Dgallium-drivers=swrast -Dvulkan-drivers=swrast meson install -C builddir/

 Once Mesa has built and installed to